 Other factors do come into play so I will explain these in more details.

 Honestly speaking, print speed doesn’t have the most significant effect on print timing, but it will help overall.
 Speed settings in your slicer will help out more depending on how big the print is, where bigger objects see relatively more benefits in reducing printing times.

 The good thing about this is being able to balance out the speed and quality of your prints.
 You can gradually increase your printing speed and see whether it actually has an effect on your print quality, many times you’ll have some room to increase it.

-You’ll have multiple speed settings for specific parts of your object such as perimeters, infill and support material so it’s a good idea to adjust these settings to maximise your printer’s abilities.
+You’ll have multiple speed settings for specific parts of your object such as perimeters, infill and support material so it’s a good idea to adjust these settings to maximize your printer’s abilities.

 Your 3D printer will usually have guidelines on how fast they can go, but you can take extra steps to make it go faster.